 The COVID-19 Pandemic Is Tough But You Can Be Tougher

-If you are like many, physical distancing is getting old and your mental health might be starting to suffer.
+If you are like many, COVID-19 restrictions are getting old and your mental health might be suffering.
 This is very common.
-We know the steps we are taking are important to protect physical health but it doesn’t always make it easier.
+We know the steps being taken are important to protect physical health but it doesn’t always make it easier.

-We understand that but are confident you can turn those decisions around, laugh a little about even thinking about them, and move onto managing this time in ways that will help you come out stronger and more resilient than before.
+We understand that but are confident you can turn those decisions around, laugh a little about even thinking about them, and move on to manage this time in ways that will help you come out stronger and more resilient than before.

 Some of the things that will help you through this time are the same things we recommend you put in place every day.
 It has just become more important for you to put them to work.
 They include:

 You don’t have to go to the gym to get a workout.
 Go for a walk, run, bike ride or have a dance party of one or include friends online to make it a little more interesting.

 Each day, think of three things you are grateful for.
 If you like to journal, write it down.
 This will make the activity even more powerful and you can look back at it down the road to see what made you happy during this time.

 Find Friends That Inspire You To Be Better and Be One For Others